-You know what they say: prevention is the best medicine.
-At Chapel Hill Veterinary Clinic, we believe that pet vaccinations in Ottawa and Orléans are an important part of living with a pet.
-They will spare your best friend a lot of needless suffering and save you a lot of money on medical treatments.
+At Chapel Hill Veterinary Clinic, we believe that pet vaccinations are an important part of living with a pet.
+Dog and cat vaccinations will spare your best friend a lot of needless suffering and save you a lot of money on medical treatments.

 Pet vaccinations are usually divided into core and non-core type vaccinations.
 All dogs and cats should receive core vaccines, unless they are sick, allergic to vaccines, or the vaccine cannot be administered due to extenuating circumstances.
 Veterinarians can determine which vaccines are best for individual cats and dogs during their annual physical exam, depending on their history and lifestyle.

 We administer vaccines for both cats and dogs at our Orléans clinic according to standard protocols:

 The 2 canine core vaccines are the rabies and DHPP vaccines.
 These pet vaccinations in Ottawa should be administered every 4 weeks when your dog is still a puppy according to the following schedule: